Idaho Mortgage and Refinance Rates

 If you’re looking for a mortgage in Idaho, consider these options:

 - Idaho conventional mortgages: For a conventional mortgage in Idaho, you’ll generally need a debt-to-income (DTI) ratio of no more than 45 percent and a credit score of at least 620.
-The minimum down payment is typically 3 percent (at that level, you’ll need to pay private mortgage insurance, or PMI, premiums, as well).
+The minimum down payment is typically 3 percent.
+At that level, you’ll need to pay private mortgage insurance, or PMI, premiums, as well.

 - Idaho VA loans: If you’re a qualifying veteran, an active-duty member of the military or a surviving spouse, you can get a mortgage guaranteed by the Department of Veterans Affairs (VA).
-VA loans don't require a down payment or mortgage insurance, but you do need to pay a funding fee.
+VA loans don't typically require a down payment or mortgage insurance, but you do need to pay a funding fee.

 - Idaho USDA loans: Since Idaho is largely a rural state, there are a lot of properties eligible for loans backed by the United States Department of Agriculture (USDA).
 Like VA loans, USDA loans don’t require a down payment.
 However, you’ll need to meet area-specific income requirements.